- Browse Items

 Anna Lewkowicz was born in Ukraine.
 She first went to Germany where she worked in a forced labor camp for five years.
 Her sister, who was in the United States, obtained the proper papers to have her come to the United States.
 She is married, has two children and lives in the Southern Tier with her family.

-David Sanyshyn was born in 1950, is a retired engineer and is a third generation Ukrainian immigrant who was born in the Binghamton area.
+David Sanyshyn is a retired engineer and is a third generation Ukrainian immigrant who was born in the Binghamton area.
 He is a Vietnam War veteran, having served two terms in the Navy, and is active in the Ukrainian Catholic Church.
 He met his wife, a second generation Ukrainian, in the United States.
 They have 3 children together, and 4 grandchildren and reside in Binghamton.

 Dennis A. Kalashnik is Russian-Ukrainian Immigrant and business owner.
 He was born in Krasnodar Krai, Russia and came to the States in 1991 when he was four years old.
 Both of his parents are Ukrainian.
 He is married and resides in Endwell.